 Focus on Making Your Body a Straight Line

 The most important thing to remember when training yourself to sleep on your back is to focus on alignment.
-If you find sleep props like pillows and blankets distracting, just make sure your "head, neck and spinal column stay in one straight line," adds Robbins.
+If you find sleep props like pillows and blankets distracting, just make sure your "head, neck and spinal column stay in one straight line," says Robbins.
 For extra motivation, back sleeping may reduce fine lines, as your face isn't pressing into your pillow.
 It may also allow for greater absorption of your night cream.

 Use a Firm Mattress